- 01 Jun 2011

 The First Deal: The Division of Founder Equity in New Ventures

-Executive Summary — When starting a company, entrepreneurs must decide how to divide shares among the founders.
+Overview — When starting a company, entrepreneurs must decide how to divide shares among the founders.
 The simplest way is to split the shares equally, which is what one third of startups decide to do.
 But that may not be the fairest or most effective way—especially in cases where some founders are doing more for the company than others.
 In this paper, Thomas F. Hellman (University of British Columbia) and Noam Wasserman (Harvard Business School) examine when and whether teams are likely to divide shares equally among all the founders, and explore whether such an equity split is good for the company.
 Key concepts include:

 - The researchers consider four founder characteristics: years of work experience, prior founding experience, whether the founder contributed to the founding idea, and the amount of capital invested into the venture.
 They find that greater team heterogeneity in entrepreneurial experience, idea generation, and capital contributions predict a lower probability of equal splitting.